-Health secretary Matt Hancock has defended the Government’s decision to suddenly ease stringent advice for extremely vulnerable patients to stay at home during the Covid-19 pandemic, responding to a question from Nursing in Practice‘s sister publication Pulse at yesterday’s briefing.
+Health secretary Matt Hancock has defended the Government’s decision to suddenly ease stringent shielding advice during the Covid-19 pandemic, responding to a question from Nursing in Practice‘s sister publication Pulse at yesterday’s briefing.

 Featuring in today’s daily coronavirus briefing, Pulse editor Jaimie Kaffash challenged Mr Hancock’s claim that the change to shielding advice was ‘well-received’, pointing out that GPs were given no warning about the change and were struggling to answer questions from concerned patients.

 The Pulse editor said: ‘You said earlier that the change in shielding advice was well-received.
 However GPs have told us that today in surgery they have been inundated with patients who are anxious and don’t understand why the advice has changed so quickly – announced on Saturday night and implemented on Monday morning.
 So why has it been rushed through before patients and GPs, who they are relying on for advice, could actually understand it?’

 To which Mr Hancock responded: ‘It hasn’t been rushed through, far from it.
 We have worked for some time to make sure that any changes that we make – and these are small, cautious changes – can benefit people in a safe way.
 And so, as you say we announced it at the weekend, and I think that being able to make changes like this is important for people; it’s important especially for those who are shielded.

 ‘You know, I think it’s quite hard to imagine for those of us, even those of us who are practising self-isolation but have throughout been able to go out for instance to exercise, to understand the impact of shielding, of having to abide the guidance to stay in your own home.
 So, absolutely, once we made the decision – including and in collaboration with all of the Government bodies – we then communicated that decision, and this was the right time to be able to change that advice.’